getsentry/profiling-node/README.md

 });
 ```

-Sentry will automatically profile all transactions
+Sentry SDK will now automatically profile all transactions, even the ones which may be started as a result of using an automatic instrumentation integration.

 ```javascript
 const transaction = Sentry.startTransaction({ name: 'I will do some work' });